What are the differences between single-leg and multi-leg option orders?

 It is important to understand which investment strategies make sense for you.
 Options trading is risky and may result in loss of principal or potentially more.
 There are a few requirements for members who want to trade multi-leg strategies given the increased complexity and risk that comes along with these strategies:

-Coming later this year, Public will also offer Margin Investing.
-Members must have Margin Investing enabled and maintain at least $2,000 in their brokerage account per FINRA’s minimum margin rules to trade credit spreads or other credit strategies and trade on Margin.
+Members must have Margin Investing enabled and maintain at least $2,000 in their brokerage account per FINRA’s minimum margin rules to trade credit spreads, other credit strategies, and naked calls/puts.

 For further questions please contact Member Support via in-app chat or email at support@public.com.